-I found large wooden letters to spell JOY, painted them red, and affixed everything to a piece of hobby wood I got at JoAnn’s for about $3.00 with my trusty hot glue gun.
+To make your own advent calendar, you’ll need large wooden letters to spell JOY, paint, hobby wood, and the cardboard boxes.
 It was pretty simple, it just took awhile to decorate each individual box.

 Done!
 Since I had the boxes already, it was relatively inexpensive.
-I’ve used this calendar in a few different ways since.
+I’ve used this calendar in a few different ways since making it.
 The first year, I simply filled the boxes with stickers, chocolate and tiny toys.

 The ornaments are super cute and really help reinforce the details of the Christmas story in little one’s minds.